Pocket Power Station

 The Power Plant

-This consists of a 4,250 SHP Proteus engine coupled to a 1,000 RPM, 3.2 MVA, 3 Phase, 50 Hz, 11,000 Volt Electric Construction Co. alternator and exciter.
+This consists of a Proteus engine coupled to a 1,000 RPM, 3.2 MVA, 3 Phase, 50 Hz, 11,000 Volt Electric Construction Co. alternator and exciter.
 This, together with its switch-gear and controls, was housed in a small building on light foundations and remotely controlled.
-There was no cooling water requirement or need for manning of the plant
+There was no cooling water requirement or need for manning of the plant.
+The output was 3.0MW and the engine initially ran on diesel fuel, but problems with wax in cold weather led to a change to kerosene.

 Initially two sets were constructed, one for use at Bristol Siddeley's Patchway Works and the second for installation at Princetown on Dartmoor.
 SWEB installed and commissioned sets at a further four sites.